 -Graphite is lighter.

 The environment type also determines the type of coil to use.
-If you fish in freshwater (lake, river, etc …) aluminum will be preferred.
+If you (lake, river, etc …) aluminum will be preferred.
 For sea fishing (saltwater).
 Graphite is a better choice because they have better resistance to corrosion.
 However, both work in both cases

 The use of spinning equipment is relatively simple even for an uninitiated.
 To launch, simply place the wire coming out of the reel on his index finger, then open the pick-up (the finger then has the effect of preventing the thread from happening on its own).
 Give a cane movement (catapult type) and when it is in the right direction, the wire must be released from your index, so, with the acceleration of the throw, it will run alone.
 Then close the pickup (rather by hand even if some models of reels can do it by simply operating the crank).
 By closing it by hand it is possible to check that the thread (then relaxed) does not make an unwanted loop just before rewinding.